HShaw215/hackathon/README.md

     Current Direction: Combining 3 and 4, sticky notes app that plays funny noise
         Update: Got sticky note formatted and working.
 Next step is to see how it looks as a chrome extension, and need to save the data added to the note when refreshed.
 Also figure out how to delete notes
+        Update 2: Just need to figure out how to delete from sticky note

 Implimentation Notes/Ideas: